lindbrook/cholera/docs/notes/duplicate.missing.cases.notes.md

 Geometric interpolation: *unit* distance
 ----------------------------------------

-To explain how I got these coordinates, I illustrate the computation of the *unit* distance in one dimension and then move to the two dimensional case.

-I use 40 Broad Street as the example.
-I rotate the data so that the stack lies along a single (horizontal) dimension.
+To explain how I arrived at these coordinates, I use 40 Broad Street as an example to illustrate the computation of the *unit* distance in one dimension and then move on to the computation of the two dimensional case.
+Note that I rotate the data so that the stack lies along a single (horizontal) dimension.
 To fit one "missing" case between cases 32 and 122, I set the *unit* distance between the two observed cases to 2:

 <img src="duplicate.missing.cases.notes_files/figure-markdown_github/unnamed-chunk-7-1.png" style="display: block; margin: auto auto auto 0;" />